Did you know that a high school elective can help your student get ready for life after graduation?

 - Having problems with time management

 The good news: These situations are avoidable.
-With a program like Voyage, teens learn smart options, financial literacy, and more.
+With a program like Voyage, teens learn smart options, enjoy financial literacy activities for high school students, and more.

 But, these life skills aren't covered in core courses to fulfill graduation requirements.
 Your teen's high school experience could be so much richer with these lessons.